DME Coding System (DMECS) Info

 =/MedHCPCSGenInfo/.
 HCPCS codes are considered valid or invalid for submission to the DME MAC based on either CMS or DME MAC instructions.

 - HCPCS Information:

-- All Level II HCPCS codes beginning with the letters A, B, E, G, J, K, L, Q, and V are listed; however, not all are valid for submission to a DME MAC for processing.
+- Level II HCPCS codes billable to the DME MAC and beginning with the letters A, B, E, G, J, K, L, Q, and V are listed.

 - See additional information below regarding Billable vs. Payable HCPCS codes.

 - Modifiers: The PDAC can only provide the definitions of the modifiers as listed on DMECS.
 If assistance is needed regarding which modifier to use on claim submissions, please contact your DME MAC.

 - If a code does not have an established Fee Schedule, first check DMECS to make sure it is a valid code, and then call your DME MAC for billing and/or coverage information.